 Instead of mitigating RFI, anti-coincidence techniques detect its presence in data.
 These techniques exploit the fact that widely-separated antennas perceive astronomical signals identically, but RFI differently.
 The primary use of this technique is in searches for astronomical transients, which are otherwise severely limited in practice by impulsive RFI.
 Depending on the range of the interfering signals, separations on the order of hundreds of kilometres may be required: this is of course an awkward strategy to use, except in the rare cases where similar telescopes are suitably separated while sharing the same field of view.
 Cancellation cannot be perfect, and residual random fluctuations do result in data degradation.
 Nevertheless, this technique has been successfully applied to all-sky transient searches (Katz, 2003) and to searches for one-time “giant” pulses from pulsars (Bhat et al., 2005).

-8 Temporal excision (blanking and flagging)
+8 Temporal and frequency excision (blanking and flagging)

 8.1 Temporal blanking

-Temporal blanking is perhaps the oldest and best-known strategy for real-time mitigation of pulsed RFI, which is used as a response to ground-based aviation radars operating in the 1 215-1 400 MHz band.
+Temporal blanking is perhaps the oldest and best-known strategy for real-time mitigation of pulsed RFI, and has been used as a response to ground-based aviation radars operating in the 1 215-1 400 MHz band.
 These typically transmit pulsed fixed-frequency or chirped sinusoidal waveforms with pulse lengths of 2-400 µs with 1-27 msec between transmitted pulses and bandwidths on the order of 1 MHz.

 These pulses are often detectable through the sidelobes of radio telescopes situated hundreds of kilometres away.
 Although the transmission duty cycle is relatively low (typically less than 0.1%), accurate blanking is made difficult by the short interval between pulses, as well as by multi-path reflections from terrain features and aircraft generate additional copies of the pulse, which arrive long after the “direct path” pulse (see, e.g. appendix of [Ellingson and Hampson, 2003]).
 It is common for multi-path pulses to be strong enough to corrupt the astronomical observations even though they are too weak to be detected reliably.
 Thus, a blanking interval triggered by a detected pulse must typically be many times longer than the detected pulse, in order to ensure that all of the multi-path copies are blanked.
 Blanking intervals with lengths up to 100’s of microseconds (i.e. 10-100 times the pulse duration) are typically required (Ellingson and Hampson, 2003).